 - From a life insurer.
-Income Protection Insurance from life insurance companies do not offer income replacement if the policyholder is made redundant.
-However there are other features that can assist redundant workers e.g. waiver of the policyholders premiums if they are involuntarily unemployed for a certain period.
+Income Protection Insurance from life insurance companies may offer income replacement if the policyholder is made redundant.
+This is usuallly an optional features on some policies and only covers you for a limited amount of time (e.g. 3 months).
+There are other features that can assist redundant workers e.g. waiver of the policyholders premiums if they are involuntarily unemployed for a certain period.

 Income protection features that offer assistance if made redundant